 Some of the most beautiful parts of the Algarve are not really accessible by car and if you would rather not use pedal power then the best way to see the real rural Algarve is on a jeep tour.

 Jeep tours are great out of season because it has usually rained at least once by this point so the dust that go get during the summer months has dampened down leaving you free to see more and travel further with an experienced guide pointing out local landmarks and wildlife.

 Jeep tours are also a good choice for group who are unsure what to do all together and have different ideas of fun (especially if your group spans across the generations) because they combine some adrenalin fun, wildlife, opportunities for photography, the chance to learn more about the area and it also doesn’t matter what your fitness level is!

-4. Feel the wind in your sails
+4. Feel the wind

 Out of the peak summer season the winds can really whip up along the west coast of the Algarve so instead of trying to battle against them it is a great idea to embrace this weather phenomenon!

 If you are already a surfer then think about visiting the west coast out of the peak summer season when you will have many of the beaches to yourself and be able to experience some fantastic waves – just be sure to be safe and to take local advice if in doubt.